Firely Auth Settings

 • PasswordHashIterations: number of password hash iterations to prevent brute force attacks.
 Default 600000.
 Sync this value when using Firely Auth Management App Firely Auth User Management.

-• InMemory: settings for the InMemory store
+• Sqlite: settings for the Sqlite store

 • SqlServer: settings for the SQL Server store